Clipper architecture: Registers and instruction set

-The Clipper had 16 integer registers (R15 was used as the stack pointer), 16 floating-point registers (limited to 8 in early implementations), plus a program counter (PC), a processor status word (PSW) containing ALU and FPU status flags and trap enables, and a system status word (SSW) containing external interrupt enable, user/supervisor mode, and address translation control bits.
+The Clipper has 16 integer registers (R15 is used as the stack pointer), 16 floating-point registers (limited to 8 in early implementations), plus a program counter (PC), a processor status word (PSW) containing ALU and FPU status flags and trap enables, and a system status word (SSW) containing external interrupt enable, user/supervisor mode, and address translation control bits.

-User and supervisor modes had separate banks of integer registers.
+User and supervisor modes has separate banks of integer registers.
 Interrupt handling consisted of saving the PC, PSW, and SSW on the stack, clearing the PSW, and loading the PC and SSW from a memory trap vector.

-The Clipper was a load/store architecture, where arithmetic operations could only specify register or immediate operands.
-The basic instruction "parcel" was 16 bits: 8 bits of opcode, 4 bits of source register, and 4 bits of destination register.
-Immediate-operand forms allowed 1 or 2 following instruction parcels to specify a 16-bit (sign-extended) or 32-bit immediate operand.
-The processor was uniformly little-endian, including immediate operands.
+The Clipper is a load/store architecture, where arithmetic operations could only specify register or immediate operands.
+The basic instruction "parcel" is 16 bits: 8 bits of opcode, 4 bits of source register, and 4 bits of destination register.
+Immediate-operand forms allow 1 or 2 following instruction parcels to specify a 16-bit (sign-extended) or 32-bit immediate operand.
+The processor is uniformly little-endian, including immediate operands.

-A special "quick" encoding with a 4-bit unsigned operand was provided for add, subtract, load (move quick to register), and not (move complement of quick to register).
+A special "quick" encoding with a 4-bit unsigned operand is provided for add, subtract, load (move quick to register), and not (move complement of quick to register).

-Addressing modes for load/store and branch instructions were as follows.
-All displacements were sign-extended.
+Addressing modes for load/store and branch instructions are as follows.
+All displacements are sign-extended.